Age: No age statement

 Finish: Quite long (although not as warming as you might expect), but the aftertaste of cracked peppercorn and charred wood lingers long after the glass is empty.
 Very pleasant!

 Verdict: 57° North is Talisker on steroids.
 Not only is there a boost in alcoholic intensity, but also in the richness of flavours.
-Despite this, the classic Talisker attributes continues to shine through, and to me this is a good thing.
+Despite this, the classic Talisker attributes continue to shine through, and to me this is a good thing.
 For a Scotch bottled at near cask strength, 57° North is an extremely easy whisky to drink.
-What’s less easy is the price hike that this Talisker has seen over the past decade, with the 1 litre version now costing over €80.
+What’s less easy to swallow is the price hike that this Talisker has seen over the past decade, with the 1 litre version now costing over €80.
 While I thoroughly enjoyed this dram, I can think of better whiskies at that price point – some of them Taliskers.
 Although none of the distillery’s bottlings can match 57° North for sheer intensity, I do appreciate the charred flavours of Dark Storm, or the fruity notes of Talisker Port Ruighe.
 And don’t even get me started on the delightful Talisker 18 year old (although that too has suffered from inflation).
 Still, if you like your Taliskers ferocious, 57° North is absolutely the right dram for you!